entropia/tip-toi-reveng/README.md

  4. Copy the now generated `my-book.gme` to your TipToi pen and enjoy!

+If you need to find out what OID code corresponds to what part of the book, you can generate a debug gme file using `./decode create-debug` and load that on your pen.
+It will then read out the codes, as a sequence of english digits.

 Again, please let us know if you have problems, but also tell us what fun thigs you did if you succeded.

 TODO
 ----